 Working from Home Vs. Virtual Work: Which Is the Better Option for You and Your Business?

 Words like “work” and “home” don’t mean what they used to.
 Today, millions of people do their jobs in the same places they live their lives.
 They can measure the distance to their offices, not in miles, but steps.
 They can wear practically anything to work (as long as the camera’s off).
-They can meet, coordinate projects, provide goods and services, and win business all from the comfort of their own desks, sofas, or dining tables.
+Workers can meet, coordinate projects, provide goods and services, and win business all from the comfort of their own desks, sofas, or dining tables.

 But let’s be real.
 For as much as the world has changed, many aspects of working life have remained the same.
 Most people are still expected to be available to complete their tasks roughly between the hours of 9am and 5pm.
 Employers and their employees are located in the same metropolitan areas.